Maui in a Nutshell

 Top things to do in Maui

 Haleakala is the volcano on Maui and one of the best ways to experience it is by watching the sunrise atop of it.
 At the summit of 10,023 feet you are above the clouds.
 As day approaches the sun will peak from below the clouds.
 Breathtaking.

 In order to watch sunrise you must make a reservation ahead of time.
 They let a certain amount of people in everyday for sunrise.
 Spots fill up quickly and sometimes months in advance so planning ahead and it only costs $1 to reserve your spot.
 You can make a reservation here.

 If you’d rather add some adventure to this experience opt for a sunrise bike tour.
 You’re taken to the summit of Haleakala to watch sunrise.
 You then get to coast 26 miles down the volcano to the town of Paia.

 The road to Hana is 52 miles of winding road, hairpin turns and one lane bridges.
 The drive takes you past countless waterfalls, sea scape views and lush rainforest.
 Having your own vehicle will allow you to stop as frequently as you want and you’ll want to stop often.

 Driving the road to Hana is often the highlight of someone’s Maui vacation.
 This also makes this a popular activity.
 I’d recommend doing this activity on your own without a tour.
-Download the GyPSy Guide app and listen as it points out all the best stops along the way.
+Download the Shaka Guide app and listen as it points out all the best stops along the way.
 Your own personal Maui travel guide.